BP seeking to build wind farms off Scotland - The Times

 Bids for the ScotWind process, offering 17 areas spanning 8,600 square km (3,320 square miles) of seabed, are yet to be finalised with a deadline of July 16, The Times reported.

-BP is working on bidding jointly for the Scottish leases with EnBW Energie Baden Wuerttemberg AG (EBKG.DE), the German regional utility it partnered with on its first move into Britain's offshore wind market in February in the Irish Sea, The Times report said.
+BP is working on bidding jointly for the Scottish leases with EnBW Energie Baden Wuerttemberg AG, the German regional utility it partnered with on its first move into Britain’s offshore wind market in February in the Irish Sea, The Times report said.

 Our Standards: The Thomson Reuters Trust Principles.